roststepanov/robonomics-grant-results/diaries/sensorchain-security-interface-diary.md

 ### Software
 * Did research on existing software to be used as basis for the development
 * forked the [repository](https://github.com/fischertechnik/txt_training_factory) of the factory software as a basis for further development

+---

+## Grant Diary no. 2

+* **Date**: 14.02.2022 - 25.02.2022

+### Adjustments to the Model Factory
+* Ordered additional parts for the Factory
+* Added additional parts to the Factory
+* Evaluated the ideal Positioning of the Localization Sensors and Tags

+### Software
+* Started to work with the existing software for the Training Factory
+* Set up the Toolchain for programming the Training Factory
+* Started to implement the software for the new Factory Setup with the additional parts

+### Literature Research
+* Did additional Research for the Localization interface